starlay-finance/starlay-protocol/README.md

 ## What is Starlay?

-Aave is a decentralized non-custodial liquidity markets protocol where users can participate as depositors or borrowers.
+Starlay is a decentralized non-custodial liquidity markets protocol where users can participate as depositors or borrowers.
 Depositors provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an overcollateralized (perpetually) or undercollateralized (one-block liquidity) fashion.

 ## Documentation